Below are links to related organizations.

-If you are involved with an organization or event that would be of interest to ISMPB members, to submit the link.
+If you are involved with an organization that would be of interest to ISMPB members, to submit the link.

 The Prospective Physical Activity, Sitting, and Sleep consortium (ProPASS) is an international research collaboration platform that aims to bring together existing and future observational studies of thigh-worn accelerometers.
 Those methods are increasingly used in large scale epidemiological studies.
 Thigh-worn placement is unique among accelerometry methods for its capacity to record information on physical activity volumes as well as posture allocation data simultaneously.